dovgarmr/go-archlinux/README.md

 Sticking with traditional technology and without or limited AI?
 <br><br>
 ## Answer
-Switching to Linux can save you money since it's free to use and often requires less powerful hardware than Windows.
-Additionally, Linux is generally more secure and customisable, making it a great option for users looking for a reliable operating system.
+Switching to Linux can save you money since it's free to use, works on old and new hardware.
+Additionally, Linux is generally more privacy, secure and customisable, making it a great option for users looking for a reliable operating system.
 <br><br>
 GO Arch Linux!<br>
 $\color{green}{Gaming}$ and/or $\color{green}{Office}$ on Arch Linux with the help from a skilled Deaf long viking beard man. 🤘